 Gap Between 1-month SIBOR and 3-month SIBOR

 Another observation is the gap between 1-month and 3-month SIBOR which hovers at around 0.12-0.13% in recent years since 2018 but has now converged.
 We also noticed this gap seems to widen when rates are falling but narrows during periods of upswing in rates.
-So, if this pattern holds true and rates tumble over the next two years, then we can expect to see the same wideing of gap like back in 2015-2016.
+So, if this pattern holds true and rates tumble over the next two years, then we can expect to see the same wideing of gap like back in 2009-2011 or 2015-2016.
 Or it could turn out to be just a blip like what happened towards the end of 2017.
 All that depends to a large extend on the outcome of the protracted trade talks between US and China this year and beyond.

 Traditionally we know that banks tend to levy a higher spread on 1-month SIBOR than 3-month SIBOR due to this gap.
 Hence at this moment when the two indices converged, home loan packages pegged to 3-month SIBOR packages would present lower headline rates than those pegged to 1-month.
 This may change when the gap opens up again or widens.
 To be honest, we do not presumed to know the forces behind how interbank market work but we noted this is not the first time that the two SIBOR indices have converged in the past.
 And each time, after a brief period of inflection when the market finally figured out the new direction be it up, down or sideways, the gap opens up again.